DFO-AZOMP/Reporting/analysis/argoPhysics/README.md

 ![histogram figure](figures/2024/grid/histogram_map.png)

 In the gridded climatology, some cells are masked out if (1) maximum pressure of the Argo profiles indicates insufficient depth or (2) there are too few profiles to create a reliable value.
-The masks are shown in the figure below along with their criteria.
+The masks are shown in the figure below along with their criteria, where black grid cells are masked out.

 ![mask figure](figures/2024/grid/masks_map.png)